The Cycle of Abuse: My story.

 During this phase, he would apologize, promise to change his ways, and shower me with affection and attention.

-I remember feeling so relieved that the abuse was over, and so hopeful that things will be different from that point on.
+I remember feeling so relieved that the abuse was over, and so hopeful that things would be different from that point on.

 After I left my abuser for gaslighting and cheating on me.
 He took me to court seven times in the past 3 years.
 He took me to court in the county that he stays in and it is hell.
 He was able to gain custody over my son by using my disability.
 He would try to put criminal charges on me and I will have to go to proceedings.
 Eventually it was dismissed.
 I have to visit a County for court proceedings more than I go outside of my regular house.
 It is horrible.
 Then being someone with a mental health issues my judgment comes into play in these courthouses; if feels like he is getting help from the courts to continue to abuse me.